VardaPanchal005/terraform/README.md

 ```
 Type `yes` to confirm and deploy the infrastructure.

-### 10. Access the Application
+### 9. Access the Application

-Visit the ALB DNS Name in your browser:
+Visit the ALB DNS Name (which you will get in your load balancer on AWS) in your browser:
 ```plaintext
 http://myalb-1234567890.ap-south-1.elb.amazonaws.com
 ```
-This displays the HTML page served by the EC2 instances.
+This displays the HTML page served by the EC2 instances on each reload you will see both the pages simultaneously.

+### 10. Application Load Balancer and Page Switching
+The ALB routes requests to the two EC2 instances in a round-robin manner:
+- **First request** → `webserver1`
+- **Second request** → `webserver2`

+Since each EC2 instance has a unique HTML page, refreshing the ALB URL will show different content from each instance.

+When you access the application through the ALB DNS Name, you'll notice that the Application Load Balancer will route traffic to the two EC2 instances in a round-robin manner.
+This means:

+- **First Request**: The load balancer will send the first request to `webserver1` (the instance in `subnet1`).
+- **Second Request**: The next request will be routed to `webserver2` (the instance in `subnet2`).

+This alternation ensures that traffic is evenly distributed between the two instances.
+As a result, users may experience the following behavior:

+- **Page Switching**: On each reload or refresh of the page, the load balancer could serve different content (the HTML page from either `webserver1` or `webserver2`).
+- Since each EC2 instance has a unique `index.html` file served by Apache, the content on the page may be different, such as different instance IDs or custom text.

+The Application Load Balancer manages load by balancing traffic between the two instances, ensuring that neither instance becomes overloaded and that the application remains highly available and scalable.

 ### 11. Clean Up Resources